4.8 Initial Child Protection Conferences

 Normally, minimum representation is the social worker and at least two other professional disciplines which have had direct contact with the child and family.

-- An interim plan is produced; or
+- A Child Protection Plan is produced; or

 - The existing plan is reviewed with the professionals and family members that do attend, in order to safeguard the welfare of the child/ren;

-In exceptional circumstances, and having regard to the impact upon the child and family of a postponement, the Conference Chair may decide to proceed with the conference despite lack of agency representation.
+In exceptional circumstances, and having regard to the impact upon the child and family of a postponement, the Independent Chair may decide to proceed with the conference despite lack of agency representation.
 This would be relevant where:

 - The child has not had relevant contact with 3 professional disciplines - e.g. pre-birth conferences;